 |Acme Concrete Raising & Repair: Polyurethane Injection||Typical Mudjacking|

 Modern Poly Foam Equipment UsedPolyurethane foam concrete lifting projects typically require a small box truck or pickup truck & small trailer.
-The necessary equipment and materials required are located in this single trailer – no heavy construction vehicles are needed.
-Our concrete lifting foams are located within this enclosed trailer and are ready to use on demand.
-There is NO manual mixing required.
-(This saves labor time, saving money.)||Most mudjackers use heavy duty construction vehicles.
-Dump trucks may also be used in mudjacking.|
+The required poly foam equipment and materials are located in this single vehicle – no heavy construction trucks or equipment are needed.
+Our concrete lifting foams are centrally located and ready to use on demand.
+There is no manual mixing required, saving labor and time.

-Small Holes for Less Invasive Concrete LiftingTo begin, we create a few small holes in the concrete allowing us to inject the lifting material.
-Don’t worry, they are small, ⅝” holes, about the size of a dime.
-Once the holes are placed in strategic locations, special injection ports are installed.
-The injection ports create a secure, sealed connection between our equipment and the concrete.
-This unique feature prevents lifting material from leaking or spilling during the concrete raising process.
-The overall benefit of injection ports is a cleaner, more effective raise.||Mudjacking will typically require much larger holes – ranging anywhere from 1” to 2” in diameter.
-Most mudjackers do not use injection ports.
-Material spills and leaks can occur and require cleaning.|
+Small Holes for Less Invasive Concrete LiftingTo begin, we create a few small holes (about the size of a dime) in the concrete allowing us to inject the polyurethane foam lifting material.
+Once the holes are placed in strategic locations, special injection ports are installed creating a secure, sealed connection between our lifting equipment and the concrete.
+This unique feature prevents the poly foam from leaking or spilling during the concrete raising process.
+The overall benefit of injection ports is a cleaner work area and much smaller patches.
+Learn more about injection hole patches.

-Polyurethane Slab Lifting ProcessWe then connect advanced, computer controlled equipment to the injection ports and inject a two-part polymer through them.
-The materials travel laterally beneath the concrete, chemically reacting and expanding to permanently fill all voids while simultaneously raising and leveling the sunken slab.||Depending on the contractor, mudjackers pump various wet mixtures below the concrete.
-Slabs are sometimes “over-raised” to account for future shrinkage.|
+Polyurethane Slab Lifting ProcessWe then connect advanced, computer-controlled equipment to the injection ports and inject a two-part polymer.
+The materials travel laterally beneath the concrete, reacting and expanding to permanently fill voids while simultaneously raising and leveling the sunken concrete.
+The polyurethane slab lifting process is quite simple.

-|Following the lifting process, injection ports are removed, leaving a clean repair and neatly maintained work area.
-Since the bulk of our equipment is trailer mounted and self contained, equipment removal is as simple as rolling up a hose.
-Also, due to the nature of our clean repair technology, cleaning of equipment or the work itself is extremely minimal.
+Clean & Fast Equipment RemovalFollowing the lifting process, injection ports are removed, leaving a clean repair and neatly maintained work area.
+Since the bulk of our poly foam injection equipment is remote and self-contained, equipment removal is as simple as rolling up a hose.
+And due to the nature of our clean repair technology, cleaning of equipment or the work itself is extremely minimal.